Highlights

 Day 13: Transfer to Hermanus, Food Tour

 Transfer a couple of hours southeast to the oceanfront town of Hermanus.
 On the way, you'll stop in the Elgin Valley for a food and wine tour.
 Located just over Sir Lowry's Pass, this stunning region is known for producing cool-climate wines like chardonnay and pinot noir.
-The foodie experience begins with an olive oil tasting followed by a stop at a farm to sample fresh products including honey, chocolate, preserves, cheeses, and apples.
+The foodie experience begins with an olive oil tasting followed by a stop at a farm to sample fresh products, including honey, chocolate, preserves, cheeses, and apples.

 Hermanus' famous coastal cliff pathways stretch more than 7 miles (12 km) along the rugged shoreline from the New Harbour to Grotto Beach.
 Today, you'll enjoy a leisurely hike on these fynbos-lined paths, during which you can stop to enjoy the beaches and waves crashing on the shore.
 Wildlife is abundant here, as these trails are protected within the Fernkloof Nature Reserve.
-Keep an eye out for a lazy dassie (rock hyrax) sunning itself, or a shy mongoose scurrying about.
-You can choose to walk just a section of the paths, or get a workout by doing the whole 7-mile (12 k) route.
+Keep an eye out for a lazy dassie (rock hyrax) sunning itself or a shy mongoose scurrying about.
+You can choose to walk just a section of the paths or get a workout by doing the whole 7-mile (12 km) route.

 This region is also famous for another kind of animal: whales.
 In season (June-Nov), the coast here affords some of the best whale watching in the world, as this is where pods of southern right whales come near shore to breed.
-While it's great to spot them from land, in the afternoon you'll get the chance to see them up close as you board a boat for a three-hour tour to spot the Big Five marine animals: whales, dolphins, penguins, seals, and great white sharks.
+While it's great to spot them from land, in the afternoon, you'll get the chance to see them up close as you board a boat for a three-hour tour to spot the Big Five marine animals: whales, dolphins, penguins, seals, and great white sharks.

 It's a great opportunity to see these magnificent specimens in their natural habitat.
 Once onboard, you'll enjoy a welcome beverage and receive your all-weather jacket, then you'll sail off to Dyer Island.
-The waters in this area are a gathering spot for the five animals mentioned above, which means you'll have a great chance of spotting most if not all of them.
+The waters in this area are a gathering spot for the five animals mentioned above, which means you'll have a great chance of spotting most, if not all, of them.
 At the end of the tour, you'll return to your hotel.

 Day 15: Cape Winelands Tour & Tastings